Quansight-Labs/quansight-labs-site/posts/2022/02/what-do-we-need-to-write.md

 Write!
 Write for yourself.
 Write for each other.

-To do this sustainably, we need to experiment with techniques that mend the gap between the obstacles and all the good feelings listed above.
+To do this sustainably, we need to experiment with techniques that shorten the gap between the obstacles and all the good feelings listed above.

 One pattern we discovered in this discussion is that people agree writing (and publishing) takes a team.
-Whether people struggled at the beginning or end of the process, everyone mentioned needing support at one time or another.
+Whether people struggled at the beginning or at the end of the process, everyone mentioned needing support at one time or another.
 And of course, working with others is better when you find a way to have fun.
 Creating a system to engage in fun, consistent collaboration may be the first step to helping all our writers make it across the finish line.